lobachevzky/Project3-CUDA-Path-Tracer/README.md

 In the naive approach, every manipulation of rays involves following pointers through global memory.
 Specifically, for each ray, the naive approach retrieves the pointer from global memory and then follows that pointer to another address in global memory.
 These global memory accesses are extremely slow.
 The second approach accesses the rays directly in global memory instead of following pointers (one memory access instead of two) and only performs a second memory access to the color array if the ray terminates.

 ### Storing materials in contiguous memory
 When a ray strikes a surface, we must access that surface's material from global memory.
-By sorting rays by material type, we can increase the chances that a material has already been cached by a previously processed ray.
+If the same block accesses different materials in memory, then it is likely that some accesses will take longer than others.
+However, the entire block will have to wait on the slowest access.
+By sorting rays by material type, we can increase the chances that a block handles a single material and that all access times will be the same.
+This should increase hardware saturation.
 In order to achieve this, we used `thrust::sort_by_key` to sort the rays by the materials associated with their corresponding surface intersections.
-Unfortunately, we found that this did not considerably improve performance:
+Unfortunately, we found that this did not improve performance at all: both programs performed with exactly 62.5% occupancy on the `shadeMaterial` function (the impacted function).

-**TODO**

 ### Caching the first bounce
 In a typical pathtracer, all rays follow the same path on the first bounce: from the camera to their assigned pixel.
 Consequently it is unnecessary to recalculate this first bounce every time.
 If the `cache1stBounce` flag is set to 1, then the program caches the first segment in `dev_1stpath` and the first intersection in `dev_1stIntersect`.
-This noticeably speeds up the program as indicated by:

-**TODO**
+On average, `generateRayFromCamera` takes 613.28 microseconds while `pathTraceOneBounce` takes a whopping 17,178.944 microseconds (17 milliseconds).
+By caching the first call to both of these functions, the program saves 17,792.224 microseconds (18 milliseconds) every iteration, almost 1/8th the runtime of an entire iteration.

 ## Extra Features
 ### Refraction